tenpy/tenpy/doc/install/from_source.rst

 Moreover, you need a C++ compiler.
 For example, on Ubuntu you can install ``sudo apt-get install build_essential``, or on Windows you can download MS Visual Studio 2015.
-If you use anaconda, you can also use one ``conda install -c conda-forge cxx-compiler``.
+If you use anaconda, you can also use ``conda install -c conda-forge cxx-compiler``.

 After that, go to the root directory of TeNPy (``$HOME/TeNPy``) and simply run ::